AhmedAlSunbati712/proteus-backend/README.md

 **Key Logic:**

 - **Async Processing:** Never blocks.
 Offloads all heavy lifting to Redis queues.
-- **The "Sanity Check":** Handles generating presigned upload and download urls for s3 bucket.
-It also receives job requests from the client and pushes them to the correct queue.
+- **The "Sanity Check":** Handles generating presigned upload and download URLs for the S3 bucket.
+Receives job requests from the client: outfit-cleaning jobs are pushed to `queue:tailor_jobs`, try-on jobs to `queue:weaver_jobs`.
-- **WebSocket Delivery:** Subscribes to Redis Pub/Sub; pushes completed job results to the correct client.
-The websocket runs on an http route
+- **WebSocket Delivery:** Subscribes to Redis channel `events:job_done`; uses `user_id` in each message to route the result to the correct client's WebSocket.
+The WebSocket runs on an HTTP route (e.g. `/updates`).
 #### Routes
 ```
 User Service Routes